Custom Software Development Process

 The custom software development process begins with a conversation.
 Not a pitch.
 Not a requirements document.
 A conversation about what your business does, where it gets stuck, and whether custom software is the right answer.

 Sometimes it is not.
 Sometimes a well-chosen SaaS product or a better-configured spreadsheet is the right move.
 We will tell you that honestly.
-You can read more about how we work and what to expect.
+If you are still weighing up the decision, our build vs buy analysis can help clarify the trade-offs.
+You can also read more about how we work and what to expect.

 If custom software is the right path, discovery is the first step.
-It is low-risk, time-boxed, and produces a specification you own regardless of what happens next.
+It is low-risk and time-boxed, often scoped to deliver a minimum viable product (MVP) definition, and produces a specification you own regardless of what happens next.
+For context on what this investment typically looks like, see our custom software costs breakdown.
 Everything described on this page, from sprint demos to parallel running to production monitoring, flows from that first conversation.

 For a broader view of what we build with this process, see our custom web application development page.